 - Seam-busters who can stretch the field vertically

-When a tight end hauls in a touchdown pass, that’s when they get to do their victory dance (and boy, do some of them have moves).
+When a tight end catches a touchdown pass, they can do their victory dance (and some have moves).

 The Physical Demands: What It Takes to Be a Tight End